rojberr/honey/README.md

 For now you can download the APP and use it.

-The description of the API was documented and can be found here: https://rojberr.github.io/honey-swagger/
+The description of the API was documented and can be found here: https://rojberr.github.io/honey-swagger/ The documentation was created using SpringFox Boot Starter tool.

 ## TODO
 1) ...